 After he died for sins, Jesus traveled to the Place of the Dead, the City of the Dead, and broke the gates off their hinges.
 When Jesus died, He went for three days in Gehenna, as the Greek knows.
 Gehenna means Hell.
 So let us find out where Jesus was on Saturday.
 Based on Jesus’ words to the thief on the cross in Luke, some Christians believe that after his death, Jesus’ soul went to heaven to be in the presence of the Father.
 But Luke does not say that Jesus would be in the fact of God; it says he would be in the thief’s company.
 And based on the Old Testament and Luke 16, it seems that the thief, now repentant, would be at Abraham’s bosom, a place of comfort and rest for the righteous dead.
 Which Jesus here calls “heaven.”

 Thus, He delivers Abraham, Isaac, Jacob, David, John the Baptist, and the rest of the Old Testament believers, being redeemed from the abode of the dead.
-They had waited there so long, without having received what was promised, that their spirits would be made perfect.
+They had waited so long without receiving what was promised that their spirits would be perfect.

 Beginning of Satan

-The devil has been recognized since the beginning of humanity for he said: “I am legion for we are many”.
+The devil has been recognized since the beginning of humanity, for he said: “I am legion for we are many.”
 There has always been a struggle of good against evil, with the devil recognized throughout the world as the enemy of God.
 Throughout the ages, various myths have arisen that the devil is everywhere, all-powerful.
-He is to blame for all the evil in the world; he has horns or fears crosses.
+He is to blame for all the evil in the world; he has horns or fears crossed.
 And holy water and icons.